top of page

 Colton Desrocher RMT

-Having the opportunity to work along side two naturopathic doctors has had a significant influence on my daily practice.
-Through collaborative work and discussions, it was interesting to find how naturopathic medicine and other manual therapeutics are connected via their basic principles or tenants.
+Having the opportunity to work alongside two naturopathic doctors has had a significant influence on my daily practice.
+Through collaborative work and discussions, it was interesting to find how naturopathic medicine and other manual therapeutics are connected via their basic principles or tenets.
 One thing that has stuck with me since starting my practice is the importance of maximizing how you feel.
-This means going beyond not feeling sick, and more towards how good can your health get?
+This means going beyond not feeling sick, and more towards how good can your health get.
 The 6 naturopathic principles heavily influence other manual therapies and are how we get you feeling your best.

 • Do no harm